 National awards and certificates

-If you have received a grade back from your tutor or assessor that you are not happy with, you should speak with them to try to resolve this within 10 working days.
+If you've received a grade back from your tutor or assessor that you are not happy with, you should speak with them to try to resolve this within 10 working days.

-If it is for an end-of-course assessment decision, you should approach the course leader or internal verifier.
+If it's for an end-of-course assessment decision, you should approach the course leader or internal verifier.